gbby/Teaching-Activities/Unity Intro.md

 - Follow the instructiosn on this page: https://developers.google.com/ar/develop/unity-arf/getting-started-ar-foundation
 - Here's a video walkthrough: https://www.youtube.com/watch?v=JnLzoXETbWs
 - Sample templates can be found here: https://github.com/Unity-Technologies/arfoundation-samples

+# 6. Configure for the Meta Quest SDK

+- Create a 3D Core project.
+- For developing extended reality content, we can either use the Unity XR Interaction Toolkit or the Meta XR SDK.
+We'll use the Meta XR SDK.
+- Go to the Unity AssetStore and install the Meta XR All-in-One SDK at https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657 and open it in Unity.
+You will need to install it in the Package Manager window that opens, and will then need to restart your editor.
+Once you do, you can find the SDK in the Packages folder of the Project Tab.
+- Open the File/Build Profiles window.
+Under Platform, select Android and then press the Switch Platform button.
+- Open Edit/Project Settings, and select XR Plug-in Management.
+- Install XR Plugin Management.
+In the Windows, Mac, and Linux Settings tab, select either Oculus or Open XR (we'll use Open XR).
+- Open Meta/Tools/Project Setup Tool.
+Make sure that any outstanding errors are fixed and apply any additional changes.
+- Go to Meta/Tools/Building Blocks and start exploring.
+- When you have a scene that you like, save it and add it to your Build Settings.
+- Connect a previously configured Quest 3.
+Make sure it is set to the device you plan to build to.
+Click Build and Run.
+- More details can be found here: https://unity.com/blog/engine-platform/get-started-developing-for-quest-3-with-unity and https://developers.meta.com/horizon/documentation/unity/unity-development-overview/